Trial – Austria

 9th – 15th September 2019, Eisenerz (Styria)

-DRIVER+ Trial Austria is being organised by the Austrian Red Cross (ARC) together with the Austrian Institute of Technology (AIT).
+DRIVER+ Trial Austria was organised by the Austrian Red Cross (ARC) together with the Austrian Institute of Technology (AIT).

-It will be conducted as a multi-day field exercise under the framework (and in parallel) of a Large Scale European Civil Protection exercise in Eisenerz, Austria.
+It was conducted as a multi-day field exercise under the framework (and in parallel) of a Large Scale European Civil Protection exercise in Eisenerz, Austria.

 The Scenario: A heavy earthquake in the local region of Eisenerz